ImpostorKeanu/bl-bfg/docs/writing_modules.md

 used to describe its various characteristics.
 The following list details each supported attribute.

-- `name` - `str` - Name of the module that will appear in the help menu.
+- `brief_description` - `str` - Brief description that will appear in the module listing.
-- `description` - `str` - Brief description that will appear in the module listing.
+- `description` - `str` - Lengthy description that will appear when listing module arguments.
 - `args` - `[argparse.ArgumentParser]` - A list of `ArgumentParser` objects
   that produce the CLI interface when executed via BFG.
 - `contributors` - `[dict]` - A list of `dict` objects.
 Each instance describes